London to Portsmouth canal: Demise

 The Portsea Canal was officially closed in 1830, having been barely used in the eight years since it had been opened.
 A channel was dredged through Portsea Creek, which allowed boats to get from Langstone Harbour to Portsmouth Harbour, a solution that had been recommended by the Rennies in 1827.
 The London to Southampton Railway opened in November 1841, with a ferry connection from Gosport to Portsmouth.
 The London and Brighton Railway was extended to Chichester in 1846, covering much the same route as the canal from Ford to Chichester, and resulting in that section of canal closing to commercial traffic in 1847, although it remained navigable until 1856.
 The railway was extended from Chichester to Portsmouth in 1847, crossing Portsea Creek at Portsbridge, and a direct line from London passing through Godalming opened in 1859.

-An Act of Abandonment for the Wey and Arun Canal obtained in 1868 authorised closure.
+The Wey and Arun Junction Canal (Abandonment) Act 1868 (31 & 32 Vict. c. clxxiii) authorised closure.
 It was offered for sale in 1870, but officially abandoned in 1871.
 The Chichester section remained in use.
 Richard Purchase, who was the wharfinger at Chichester, collected about £10 per month in tolls, which covered his wages and some other expenses.
 Traffic dropped from 7,070 tons in 1868 to 4,000 tons in 1888, when three shareholders applied for the company to be wound up.
-An Act of Parliament obtained in 1892 transferred ownership to Chichester Corporation, and the cash assets were used to pay a final dividend to shareholders, the only dividend ever paid.
+The Chichester Canal Transfer Act 1892 (55 & 56 Vict. c. cxxxviii) transferred ownership to Chichester Corporation, and the cash in hand was paid to shareholders as a final dividend, the only dividend ever paid.
 The company was dissolved on 3 November 1896.
 The canal was disused after 1906, abandoned on 6 June 1928, and sold to West Sussex County Council in 1957.

 Restoration

 The River Wey Navigation was given to the National Trust by its owner, Harry Stevens, in 1964.
 The section onwards to Godalming was given to Guildford Corporation in 1968, who passed it on to the National Trust.
 Both sections were thus in common ownership for the first time, and are managed as a leisure waterway, commercial traffic having ceased in 1968, although there was a brief revival in the early 1980s.
 The Wey and Arun Canal Trust was formed in 1970, with the stated aim of restoring both the Wey and Arun Canal and the Arun Navigation, thus restoring the link between London and the south coast.
-They have made significant progress, as they have been able to acquire stretches of the route from the owners to which it was sold when the route was abandoned.
+They have made significant progress, as they have been able to acquire stretches of the route from the owners to whom it was sold when the route was abandoned.
 Since 1984, West Sussex County Council have leased the Chichester Canal to the Chichester Canal Society, who have restored some 4 mi from Chichester Basin.
 The seaward end has been used as moorings for yachts since 1932.
 The Society subsequently became the Chichester Ship Canal Trust.
 Complete restoration of the remainder is hampered by two bridges which have been lowered.